Image

 Tell us about your journey to where you are today.
 What inspired you?
 What has your path been like?

 My journey began with my early experiences exploring the coastline of Nova Scotia, igniting my curiosity and reverence for nature.
 As I grew older and witnessed humanity's impact on the environment, my childhood curiosity evolved into a passionate commitment to creating a sustainable future.
 I started as a camp counselor and later founded my high school’s Green Team to promote environmental awareness among my peers.
 While studying environmental science in university, I created a co-op placement to revitalize the campus radio station and founded a student club which fosters community and skill development.
 During my studies, I recognized the need for better public understanding of natural sciences and sought to address this need through education.
-After graduating, I expanded my experience by participating in the Canadian Conservation Corps program and coordinating education programming at Hope for Wildlife Rescue and Rehabilitation Centre.
-These diverse experiences reinforced my belief that when individuals are connected to nature and given a shared vision to work towards, they can create monumental impacts.
+After graduating, I participated in the Canadian Conservation Corps program to gain more experience in the environmental education space.

 Overall, my journey has been defined by a relentless drive to bridge gaps between scientific knowledge and public understanding.
 I believe that education is key to inspiring action and preserving our natural world.